DerYeger/jan-mueller/content/en/blog/nuxt-vue-and-typescript.md

 The possibility to iterate rather quickly compared to Angular is nice.
 Build times and nearly instantaneous changes are awesome.
 Though opaque (and in some cases missing) error messages resulted in an avoidable and cumbersome roadblock.
+After building multiple websites using the Nuxt, Vue, and TypeScript stack and learning about most of its quirks, my opinion has shifted to the positive.
+The speed of development and ease of UI development that comes with frameworks like Vuetify has resulted in a highly enjoyable experience.